-The Foundation UHD codec is HEVC for distribution to consumers, due to its support for HDR/WCG (10-bit) as well as coding efficiency, which makes 4K content more feasible.
-AVC specifications have been updated to include support for 10-bit depth with BT.2020 color spaces and support of PQ/HLG High Dynamic Range formats.
-However, the Ultra HD Forum finds that deployed consumer decoders are mostly hardware-based with no feasible mechanism to upgrade to match these latest updates, and thus these new AVC capabilities are not generally usable for distribution purposes.
-For AVC, consumer decoders generally support 8-bit 4:2:0 formatted content and normally with limitations with regard to the maximum bit rates that would normally preclude decoding 4K content at the compression rates that AVC can achieve.
+The Foundation UHD codec is HEVC6 for distribution to consumers, due to its support for HDR/WCG (10-bit) as well as coding efficiency, which makes 4K content more feasible.
+AVC specifications have been updated to include support for 10-bit depth with BT.2020 system colorimetry and support of PQ/HLG High Dynamic Range formats.
+However, the Ultra HD

-&lt;sup>6 For use in China, the AVS2 codec, Main10 profile, may be used instead of HEVC.
+6 For use in China, the AVS2 codec, Main10 profile, may be used instead of HEVC.
 See Annex E: AVS2.